XHSAT-FM: History

 While it was made available in 1976, XHSAT received its concession on June 6, 1986.
 It was originally owned by Sergio de la Torre Rangel, who was selected to win the station in 1980.

-In 2000, XHSAT was acquired by Grupo ACIR.
+In the 1990s the station became a general format Radio ACIR.
+In 2000 when Grupo ACIR acquired XHSAT, it began broadcasting the Mix format.

 Mix ran on XHSAT until December 14, 2023, when Grupo ACIR dropped its formats from the cluster it ran in the market.
+The station's ownership passed to Grupo Radio Cañón, with the "La Q" format already used on Mexico City's XEQ-AM.